windwill/imgRecognition/README.md

 # imgRecognition
-Image Recognition Program used for Report "Image Recognition for Insurance" sponsored by the Society of Actuaries (SOA).
+Image Recognition Program used for research "Image Recognition for Insurance" sponsored by the Society of Actuaries (SOA).

 This program is a concise image recognition program to help readers quickly understand and use deep learning models for image recognition.
 It is intended for educational purpose.